winphan199/winphan199/README.md

 - 🌱 TAMK's Graduated Software Engineering student (4,7/5).
 - ⚡ Fun fact: Obsessed with enhancing UX, annoyed with imperfection.
 - ⚡ My goal is to become a Fullstack Developer.
-- Familiar with: NextJS, TypeScript.
+- Familiar with: NextJS, TypeScript, Supabase.
 - Love to explore new technologies and integrate it asap.

 <!--